hklages/serve-files-plus/README.md

-# serve-files-plus
+## serve-files-plus

-Serves files or shows directory index in a given directory and its subdirectory.

- Should only be used in local network!
- It is based on serve-index, NodeJS 17, Bootstrap 5
+This container serves files or shows directory index in a given directory and its subdirectory.
+It is based on serve-index, standard NodeJS 17 alpine image, Bootstrap 5 and should only be used in a local network (http).

+### Purpose

+My Synology NAS acts as primary data server for multimedia, videos but also invoices, manuals and notification. `server-files-plus` is installed on Synology Docker and being used to make these data available to other applications such as Node-RED or grocy supporting http links.

+Just mount the data read only to the container, assign a free port and use any browser to select the files, copy the link and insert that link into other application.
+Tested for mp3 files (notifications), pdf, jpg, png, odt (documents) files.

-## Docker command
+### Docker command

 ```Docker
  sudo docker run -itd \